Ionization: Population trapping

 We mention the theoretical calculation that incomplete ionization occurs whenever there is parallel resonant excitation into a common level with ionization loss.
 We consider a state such as 6f of Xe which consists of 7 quasi-degnerate levels in the range of the laser bandwidth.
 These levels along with the continuum constitute a lambda system.
 The mechanism of the lambda type trapping is schematically presented in figure.
 At the rising part of the pulse (a) the excited state (with two degenerate levels 1 and 2) are not in multiphoton resonance with the ground state.
 The electron is ionized through multiphoton coupling with the continuum.
 As the intensity of the pulse is increased the excited state and the continuum are shifted in energy due to the Stark shift.
 At the peak of the pulse (b) the excited states go into multiphoton resonance with the ground state.
 As the intensity starts to decrease (c), the two state are coupled through continuum and the population is trapped in a coherent superposition of the two states.
 Under subsequent action of the same pulse, due to interference in the transition amplitudes of the lambda system, the field cannot ionize the population completely and a fraction of the population will be trapped in a coherent superposition of the quasi degenerate levels.
-According to this explanation the states with higher angular momentum- with more sublevels- would have a higher probability of trapping the population.
+According to this explanation the states with higher angular momentum – with more sublevels – would have a higher probability of trapping the population.
 In general the strength of the trapping will be determined by the strength of the two photon coupling between the quasi-degenerate levels via the continuum.
-In 1996, using the very stable laser and by minimizing the masking effects of the focal region expansion with increasing intensity, Talebpour et al. observed structures on the curves of singly charged ions of Xe, Kr and Ar.
+In 1996, using a very stable laser and by minimizing the masking effects of the focal region expansion with increasing intensity, Talebpour et al. observed structures on the curves of singly charged ions of Xe, Kr and Ar.
 These structures were attributed to electron trapping in the strong laser field.
 A more unambiguous demonstration of population trapping has been reported by T. Morishita and C. D. Lin.